pauljickling/notes/javascript/react/react.md

 ```

 Finally, it is important to remember that in Javascript class methods are not bound by default, therefore you will need to call the `bind()` method so the provided `this` value will pass its context along.

-## Redux

-Redux is a tool for handling state that pairs well with React.